Karol-Perec/wykopXD/README.md

 <p align="center">New beautiful and extremely fast version of Wykop.pl
 </p>

-## Demo
+## Check in out

-[Demo on amplify](https://master.d25ragnar7mkzl.amplifyapp.com/) - React SPA and serverless in action.
+[Deplyed on AWS](https://master.d25ragnar7mkzl.amplifyapp.com/) - React SPA and serverless in action.